ao-manuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : references a file's mode to another
 * 11-directories_permissions
 : Execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+* 12-directory_permissions
+: creates a directory with some basic permissions